-RAID cache can be used to temporarily store data so it can be more quickly accessed, or to await drive readiness.
-Cache is available both on the RAID controller and on hard drives.
-The RAID controller's read and write cache policy is set on a virtual drive level.
-This policy is set at the time the virtual drive is created, but it can be changed using the Intel[®] RAID BIOS Console 2 configuration utility, the command-line utility, or the Intel[®] RAID Web Console 2 utility.
+Cache can be used to temporarily store data so it can be more quickly accessed, or to await drive readiness.
+Cache is available on hard drives.
+The RAID controllers read and write cache policy is set on a logical drive level.
+This policy is set at the time the logical drive is created, but it can be changed using the Intel[®] Embedded Server RAID Technology II Configuration Utility, the command line utility, or the Intel[®] RAID Web Console 2 utility.

-It may be unwise to enable some cache policies if a battery is not installed on the RAID controller.
 Drive cache is managed through a user configurable RAID controller option.
-However, the RAID controller battery does not protect data in drive cache in the event of a power interruption.
-Caution should be exercised in enabling drive cache.
+However, the RAID controller cannot protect data in drive cache in the event of a power interruption.
+Use caution when enabling a drive cache.